Inspiring the public to take up the challenge of ending malaria

 2019 is therefore a critical year for the fight against malaria.
 It's the year we as patient advocates build coalitions of sound influencers, strengthen policy advocacy, and produce and distribute regionally adapted, multi-media content to elevate the issue onto the national agenda.

 Elimination of malaria

-With this new drive to jumpstart progress against malaria globally, the rate of progress will depend on the strength of the national health system, the level of investment in malaria control and the environment; social, demographic, political and economic realities of a particular country.
+With this new drive to jumpstart the response against malaria globally, the rate of progress will depend on the strength of national health systems, the level of investment in malaria control and the environment; social, demographic, political and economic realities of a particular country.

 As we mark World Malaria Day 2019, we are called upon to rally national and regional influencers from across different parts of your country’s culture to advance mass awareness, promote progress amongst government decision makers, and popularize actions and behaviors individuals must take to protect themselves, their families, and communities from malaria.

 We invite you to draw on the storytelling resources of the World Health Organization to help you lead the production and distribution of actionable, cross-platform media content that inform and engage at-risk populations in key regions of your countries regarding the disease, while also giving a wider swath of people an opportunity to act in support of the campaign.

 Winning the fight against malaria is possible.

 We need to: